Life Insurance for Smokers: Rates, Options & How to Save

 The Reclassification Process

-1. Confirm your smoke-free date — track when you had your last tobacco or nicotine product
+1. Confirm your smoke-free date by tracking when you had your last tobacco or nicotine product

 2. Contact your insurer or broker after reaching the 12-month mark